CINM (Cinnamon): A Compilation Infrastructure for Heterogeneous Compute In-Memory and Compute Near-Memory Paradigms: Evaluation

 \subsection{CIM performance comparison}

-Being a generalization of OCC, \cname{} produces identical results after running the same kernels.
-As a result, the performance of the code generated by \cname{} matches the values initially presented in OCC.
+For PCM and ReRAM based CIM accelerators, the performance of the code generated by \cname{} matches the performance results presented in OCC.
 For completeness, we include these performance metrics obtained through the \cname{} workflow.
 On average (geomean), cim outperforms the arm CPU baseline by an order of magnitude (see \autoref{fig:occ_runtime}).
 Note that kernels that are not \texttt{mm} and can not be rewritten as \texttt{mm} are not shown in the figure.
 The cim-min-writes configuration reduces the number of writes by ~$7\times$, leading to an average performance improvement of $12.4\times$.
 The cim-opt delivers the best performance, i.e., $30\times$ performance gain, by combining the loop interchange and loop unrolling transformations.

 In terms of energy consumption, the \texttt{cim-opt} reduces the energy consumption by $5\times$ (geomean), compared to the host cpu.
 However, for some benchmarks such as \texttt{mv, conv}, the slower operands movement and little reuse on the CIM array increases the energy consumption by 30\% and 40\%, respectively compared to the baseline cpu.